The Black Ink Tarot Deck

-The Black Ink Tarot Deck is a stark, black and white, symbolic deck inspired by Yankee folk art, antique printers' ornaments, and regional wildlife.
-The deck and accompanying texts are designed to be gender-neutral and to challenge and subvert traditional hierarchies, while leaving room to blend with a variety of traditional and new tarot practices and schools.
-The cards themselves are numbered but title-less, while the guides include both traditional and contemporary, alternative titles to any cards with particularly gendered or religiously charged iconography.
-The artwork for this deck is complete.
-I expect to self-publish both the Black Ink and Interrobang Tarot Decks in 2023, along with a full-length guidebook.
+The Black Ink Tarot is a stark, black and white, symbolic deck inspired by New England folk art and regional wildlife.
+The deck and accompanying texts are designed to be gender-neutral and subvert traditional hierarchies, while leaving room to blend with a variety of traditional and new tarot schools.
+The cards are numbered but title-less, while the guides include both traditional and contemporary, alternative titles.
+The artwork is complete, and finally, so is the 323 page guidebook, Fortune's Inkwell.
+My first two decks were fully funded together on Kickstarter, and should be arriving in the autumn of 2024.

 This deck wanted suit markers that directly and simply convey their classical elements, that readers can connect to intuitively with or without a background in Wicca or Western ceremonial magic.
 The fours suits are matchsticks (wands, fire, spring), drops (cups, water, summer), arrows (swords, air, autumn), and gems (pentacles, earth, winter).
 The courts are represented by wildlife, with both biological and astrological symbolism.